 A few posts ago, we showed you some simple ways to annotate a PDF proof so that your designer can see and respond to each of your comments.
-But before that brochure or white paper was layed out and a PDF delivered to your inbox, you might have been using Word to proof the content.
+But before that brochure or white paper was laid out and a PDF delivered to your inbox, you might have been using Word to proof the content.

 Microsoft Word isn’t the only word processing program out there, but it’s certainly the most popular, and the one your computer is likely to come with.
-Other programs like OpenOffice use very similar markup systems, so for now we’re just going to focus on annotating your documents in Word.
+Other programs like OpenOffice use very similar markup systems, so, for now, we’re just going to focus on annotating your documents in Word.
 (We’ll get to Google Docs later.)

 The Ins and Outs of Microsoft Word

 Note: At the moment, we use Microsoft Office 365, which comes with Word 2013.
 The annotation features have existed in the last few software generations, although they have moved a bit – so even if you have an old version of Word, you should be able to access the same functions.

 Whether you’re reviewing text or actually editing it, the comment tool is your new best friend.
 You’ll find it (along with several other tools) up in the Review tab.

 To make a comment, highlight the portion of the text you want to comment on, and click the “New Comment” button.
 A comment box will appear on the right-hand side of the screen with your name and whatever text you choose to input.
 Other users can reply to this comment by clicking the “reply” button, which looks like a piece of paper with a small arrow on it.

 Once you’re done with a comment, you’ll want to delete it, especially if it was used solely for internal review.
 To do this, just click on the comment, then click the “Delete Comment” button, and voila!
 The entire chain will disappear.
 You can also click the drop-down arrow on this button, and select “Delete All Comments in Document” to make cleanup a little faster.